imbs-hl/fuseMLR-paper/README.md

 ## Simulation
 Follow the steps below to reproduce the results presented in the simulation section.
+To reproduce the simulation study results, perform the following steps

 ## Case study
 To reproduce the case study results, perform the following steps.